Off-Grid Water System Guide

 That’s why redundancy is one of the most important parts of any off-grid water system.

-A reliable setup should never depend entirely on a single water source, pump, or filtration method.
+A reliable setup should never depend entirely on a single water source, pump, storage tank, or filtration method.

 Simple Off-Grid Water Backup Options

-Every off-grid home should have at least one backup water solution ready to go.
+Every off-grid property should have at least one secondary way to access safe water.

 Popular backup options include: